photon-hq/notebooklm-kit/README.md

   },
 })

-// OR: Create video from specific sources only const focusedVideo = await sdk.artifacts.create('notebook-id', ArtifactType.VIDEO, {
+// Create video from specific sources only const focusedVideo = await sdk.artifacts.create('notebook-id', ArtifactType.VIDEO, {
   instructions: 'Create an engaging video overview with key highlights',
   sourceIds: ['source-id-1', 'source-id-2'], // Only use these sources